spcourse/populations-oo/91 kwargs/contents.md

 ## Keyword arguments

 In Python, keyword arguments can be used to pass arguments to a function using their parameter names.
-This can make functions with a lot of input paramaters easier to use and changing specific parameters, but not all of them, easier.
+This can make functions with many input paramaters a lot easier to use when only few of these parameters are changed.
 It also makes your code more readable, and helps avoid errors, since it also allows you to change the order of the parameters.

 Here's an example: